ppotturi/adp-documentation/docs/Getting-Started/onboarding-a-delivery-project.md

 By completing this guide you will have completed these actions:

-- Adding a new delivery project to ADP portal database under your programme.
-[Not automated]
+- [ ] Adding a new delivery project to ADP portal database under your programme.
-- Adding a new delivery project catalog files to [adp-software-templates](https://github.com/DEFRA/adp-software-templates).
-[Not automated]
+- [ ] Adding a new delivery project catalog files to [adp-software-templates](https://github.com/DEFRA/adp-software-templates).
-- Assign delivery project admins to adminster delivery project.
-[Not automated]
+- [ ] Assign delivery project admins to adminster delivery project.
-- Adding creation of a new ADO Team on a selected ADO project.
-[Not automated]
+- [ ] Adding creation of a new ADO Team on a selected ADO project.
-- Adding creation of GitHub Team for delivery project.
-[Partly automated]
+- [ ] Adding creation of GitHub Team for delivery project.
-- Adding Azure group(s) for the delivery project's tech users.
-Members of this group will be given access to common platform resources and project resource group in tenants, and Defra [Partly automated]
+- [ ] Adding Azure group(s) for the delivery project's tech users.
+Members of this group will be given access to common platform resources and project resource group in tenants, and Defra
-  - O365_DefraDev  - SND3, data and control plane read/ write.
-[Partly automated]
+  - [ ] O365_DefraDev  - SND3, data and control plane read/ write.
-  - Defra - DEV1, TST1/2, data and control plane read/ write.
-[Not automated]
+  - [ ] Defra - DEV1, TST1/2, data and control plane read/ write.
-  - Defra - PRE1, PRD1, ready access on the control plane.
-No data plane access given [Not automated]
+  - [ ] Defra - PRE1, PRD1, ready access on the control plane.
+No data plane access given

 # Guide